rtmigo/dmk_py/README.md

 Content of each file is indistinguishable from a random data: there are no recognizable identifiers or structures.
-Literally not a single predictable byte, until you have an encryption key.
+Literally not a single predictable byte, until you have the decryption key.

 - The file names are random